-Doing Public History?
+Doing Public History

-Image: Heritage Walk at Chittorgarh Fort
+Photo 1: Heritage Walk at Chittorgarh Fort

 What Is Public History?

 Public history is an approach to the past that takes history beyond classrooms, archives, and academic journals.
 It reminds us that history does not belong only to universities or professional historians.
+Most people do not meet history through academic arguments or footnotes.
+They meet it through stories, symbols and memories.
 History exists in shared social spaces.
-At its heart, public history asks a simple question: how does history live in public life?
+People encounter the past everywhere, from museums and monuments to films and social media.
+These are all spaces where history is created, debated, and remembered.

 History without historians

 Historians are trained experts.
 Yet many popular representations of the past are created without them.
-Millions explore family history through genealogy websites.
-Others learn history through films, television series, political speeches, or online debates.
+Majority of the people learn history through YouTube, commercial films, television series, political speeches, or social media forwards.
 The concern is not whether these practices are right or wrong.
 The concern is that professional historians are often missing from the most influential spaces where history circulates.
 When historians are absent, the past can be simplified, misused, or turned into a tool for power.
-Public history responds to this problem.
-It asks historians to step into public spaces rather than withdraw from them.

 A brief look at how history became academic

 Modern academic history developed in the late 19th and early 20th centuries.
 This happened alongside the rise of the nation-state.
 History became a trained profession.
 Evidence, archives, and method became central.
-Nations needed shared pasts.
-Stories of origin, heroes, and sacrifice helped bind people together.
-Monuments were built.
-National days were created.
-Ceremonies were repeated year after year.
-History was fixed into public life in visible ways.
-This shows something important.
-From the very beginning, history was connected to the public.
-It was never meant only for scholars.
-Even when it claimed objectivity, history played a role in shaping identity and belonging.
+Nation-states asked people to identify themselves with shared pasts.
+Stories of origin, heroes, and sacrifice helped bind people of the together.
+Monuments were built and glorified.
+National days were created and ceremonies were repeated year after year.
+History was basically fixed into public life in visible ways.
+It is from here on that history became more professional and specialised.
+Writing became technical and but much of what was being written was in national interest.

 What public history does